 The downside is that orchid mounts tend to dry out rather quickly, unlike their potted counterparts.
 So you need to mount the orchids that tend to thrive in a quick wet-dry cycle.
 This means that you will be watering your mounts every day, sometimes even twice a day, depending on how quickly they dry out.
 As a beginner, a quick way to gauge this would be to be on the lookout for signs of dehydration.
 Accordingly, you can adjust your watering routine.

-Daily watering could be a daunting proposition, especially if you are preoccupied with other things.
-Fitting this into your busy schedule could turn this into a cumbersome task.
+Daily watering could be a daunting proposition, especially if you are preoccupied with work, among other things.
+Fitting this into your busy schedule could turn it into a cumbersome task.
 Yet, orchid hobbyists are drawn to mounted orchids because of the sheer beauty of this natural display.
 To be able to recreate this near natural environment within your grow space and enjoy the resultant effect, makes all the effort worthwhile.

 But it’s not as bad as you think.
 There are a number of ways you can make your watering routine less tedious.
 Investing in a good water spray will get your watering done in very little time.
 Some orchid hobbyists add a little bit of extra moss (loosely packed) and this keeps the humidity levels reasonably suitable for the orchid’s healthy growth.
-If you are using minimal amount of moss, then light spritzing of the mount with a mister later during the day also helps in pmaintaining good humidity levels.
+If you are using minimal amount of moss, then light spritzing of the mount with a mister later during the day also helps in maintaining good humidity levels.

 What kind of orchids should you mount on cork bark